OpenDroneMap/ClusterODM/README.md

 ## Installation

-The only requirement is a working installation of [NodeJS](https://nodejs.org).
+The only requirement is a working installation of [NodeJS](https://nodejs.org) 14 or earlier (ClusterODM has compatibility issues with NodeJS 16 and later).

 ```bash
 git clone https://github.com/OpenDroneMap/ClusterODM